-I rent a fair number of Blu-Ray titles through Netflix.
-I also purchase a smaller number of Blu-Ray titles for my modest collection–movies I’ll want to watch a few times, examine the extras of in detail, and perhaps even put into my yearly “oh, I haven’t watched that in a while” rotation.
+I rent a fair number of Blu-Ray titles through Netflix (Update–That sure dates this article).
+I also purchase a smaller number of Blu-Ray titles for my modest collection–movies I’ll want to watch a few times, examine the extras of in detail, and perhaps even put into my yearly “oh, I haven’t watched that in a while” rotation (Update–It’s 2020 and I’m still buying Blu-Rays, and now UltraHD discs in 4K with Dolby Atmos).

 Which is the problem.
 Because the majority of the Blu-Ray titles I happen to own and watch repeatedly begin, right off the bat, with a trailer advertising how great Blu-Ray is.
 You can probably guess my forthcoming rant.